java-operator-sdk/kubernetes-glue-operator/docs/reference.md

    (Same as `reconcilePrecondition` in Java Operator SDK)
 - **`readyPostCondition`** - condition to check if the resource is considered to be ready.
 If a resource is ready all the resources, which depend on it can proceed in reconciliation.
+- **`matcher`** - Match resources with Java Operator SDK Server Side Apply based matcher (default `SSA`).
+Matching resources is makes the reconciliation much more efficient, since controller updates the resource only if truly changed.
+However, it is not possible to match resources because of some characteristics of Kubernetes API (default values, value conversions, etc) so you can always opt out the matching (use value `NONE`), and update the resource on every reconciliation.

 #### Built-in conditions